From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: Background

-Beyond methods, \ac{QDA} in CSCW and \ac{HCI} is shaped by interdisciplinary diversity.
-Researchers bring different epistemological traditions and backgrounds~\cite{fiesler2019qualitative, mcdonald2019reliability}, which leads to ongoing debates about transparency, rigor, reliability, and measures thereof, such as \ac{IRR}, ~\cite{fiesler2019qualitative, mcdonald2019reliability}.
-At the same time, most CSCW and \ac{HCI} projects involve more than one researcher~\cite{mcdonald2019reliability}, making \ac{QDA} a fundamentally collaborative and social practice of negotiating, resolving disagreements, and making sense of ambiguity.
-This collaboration is often asynchronous and distributed, and supported by digital tools and software~\cite{wallace2017technologies}, increasingly incorporating \ac{NLP} and \ac{LLM} methods.
-Yet, despite \ac{QDA}'s centrality, there has been no systematic documentation of how CSCW and \ac{HCI} researchers actually conduct \ac{QDA} in practice, or how emerging technologies might reshape it.
+Within HCI, projects commonly involve more than one re\-sear\-cher~\cite{mcdonald2019reliability, jiangSupportingSerendipityOpportunities2021}, making \ac{QDA} a fundamentally collaborative and social practice of negotiating, resolving disagreements, and making sense of ambiguity.
+This collaboration is often asynchronous and distributed, and supported by digital tools and software~\cite{wallace2017technologies}.
+Researchers increasingly incorporate \ac{NLP} and \ac{LLM} methods into the QDA process -- thus, QDA fundamentally becomes \textit{computer-supported cooperative work}.
+At the same time, \ac{QDA} in \ac{HCI} is shaped by interdisciplinary diversity~\cite{bjorn2015multiple}.
+Researchers bring different epistemological traditions and backgrounds~\cite{fiesler2019qualitative, mcdonald2019reliability, bjorn2015multiple}, which leads to ongoing debates about transparency, rigor, reliability, and measures thereof, such as \ac{IRR}~\cite{fiesler2019qualitative, mcdonald2019reliability, bjorn2015multiple, soden2024evaluating}.
+Yet, despite \ac{QDA}'s centrality to HCI, there has been no systematic documentation of how \ac{HCI} researchers actually conduct \ac{QDA} in practice, or how emerging technologies might reshape it.
+The closest analysis we could find is the work by McDonald et al.\cite{mcdonald2019reliability} documenting how inter-rater reliability is used in \ac{HCI}.
+They find that reporting \ac{IRR} is rare and authors often use other methods to report on reliability.
+A more comprehensive overview of the whole QDA process, though, is still lacking.
 Our work addresses this gap by synthesizing and extending fragmented conversations into a coherent account of real-world \ac{QDA} workflows.